lpod/lpod-python/doc/level1.rst

 Text styles
 ------------

 A text style can be defined either to control the layout of a text container, i.e. a paragraph, or to control a text range inside a paragraph.
-So the API allows the user to handle two families of text styles, so called 'text' and 'paragraph'.
-For any style in the text or paragraph families, the 'text' class is recommended.
+So the API allows the user to handle two families of text styles, so called *text* and *paragraph*.
+For any style in the text or paragraph families, the *text* class is recommended.

 Text family
 ~~~~~~~~~~~